UnderscorePoY/pokemon-RouteThreeFour/README.md

 # RouteThreeFour
-RouteThreeFour is a routing tool for Generation 3 & 4 Pokémon games speedrunning (Ruby/Sapphire/Emerald/FireRed/LeafGreen & Diamond/Pearl/Platinum/HeartGold/SoulSilver).
+RouteThreeFour is a routing tool for Generation 3 & 4 Pokémon games speedruns (Ruby/Sapphire/Emerald/FireRed/LeafGreen & Diamond/Pearl/Platinum/HeartGold/SoulSilver).
 It is derived from a custom RouteThree, itself derived from Dabomstew & entrpntr's RouteTwo, itself derived from HRoll's RouteOne.

 ### 1. LATEST CHANGES